appwrite/appwrite/README.md

 * [**Users**](https://appwrite.io/docs/server/users) - Manage and list all project users when in admin mode.
 * [**Teams**](https://appwrite.io/docs/client/teams) - Manage and group users in teams.
 Manage memberships, invites, and user roles within a team.
 * [**Database**](https://appwrite.io/docs/client/database) - Manage database collections and documents.
 Read, create, update, and delete documents and filter lists of document collections using advanced filters.
 * [**Storage**](https://appwrite.io/docs/client/storage) - Manage storage files.
 Read, create, delete, and preview files.
-Manipulate the preview of your files to fit your app perfectly.
+Manipulate the preview of your files to fit your App perfectly.
 All files are scanned by ClamAV and stored in a secure and encrypted way.
 * [**Functions**](https://appwrite.io/docs/server/functions) - Customize your Appwrite server by executing your custom code in a secure, isolated environment.
-You can trigger your code on any Appwrite system event, manually or using a CRON schedule.
+You can trigger your code on any Appwrite system event manually or using a CRON schedule.
 * [**Locale**](https://appwrite.io/docs/client/locale) - Track your user's location, and manage your app locale-based data.
 * [**Avatars**](https://appwrite.io/docs/client/avatars) - Manage your users' avatars, countries' flags, browser icons, credit card symbols, and generate QR codes.

 For the complete API documentation, visit [https://appwrite.io/docs](https://appwrite.io/docs).
-For more tutorials, news and announcements check out our [blog](https://medium.com/appwrite-io) and [Discord Server](https://discord.gg/GSeTUeA).
+For more tutorials, news and announcements, check out our [blog](https://medium.com/appwrite-io) and [Discord Server](https://discord.gg/GSeTUeA).

 ### SDKs